 Full-time students can complete a Master of Divinity in three years, but United allows up to seven years (from matriculation date, not including terms spent as a non-degree student) to earn the degree.
 Master of Arts students can complete their program in two years at full-time attendance, but United allows up to five years to complete the degree.

 Does United have online courses?

-United offers one to three courses each term for online study and is working toward offering more.
+United offers a number of courses each term for online study, as well as hybrid courses.
 Some students are taking online courses at other accredited theological schools in anticipation of transferring the credits into a degree program at United.
 It’s always smart to check with admissions before enrolling in a course you expect to transfer, whether it is an online course or an on-campus course at another school.

 What if I don’t know what God is calling me to do?

 Many people come to United with a strong passion for a certain area of study or ministry, while others come trusting that the clarity they seek will come to them as they pursue their degree.
 Seminary is a time of discernment for those still searching, as well as for those convinced of the path they must follow.
 At United, theological education, professional development and spiritual formation are integrated into each program and course.
 This makes United an ideal place to “figure things out” and learn to “live the questions,” while discovering the many different ways in which God is calling you.